atif-hassan/PyImpetus/README.md

 [![Downloads](https://pepy.tech/badge/PyImpetus)](https://pepy.tech/project/PyImpetus)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/atif-hassan/PyImpetus/commits/master)
 # PyImpetus
-PyImpetus is a feature selection algorithm that picks features by considering their performance both individually as well as conditioned on other selected features.
-This allows the algorithm to not only select the best set of features, it also selects the best set of features that play well with each other.
+PyImpetus is a **feature selection algorithm** that picks features by considering their performance both individually as well as conditioned on other selected features.
+This allows the algorithm to not only select the best set of features, it also selects the **best set of features that play well with each other**.
 For example, the best performing feature might not play well with others while the remaining features, when taken together could out-perform the best feature.
 PyImpetus takes this into account and produces the best possible combination.

-PyImpetus is basically the interIAMB algorithm as provided in the paper, titled, [An Improved IAMB Algorithm for Markov Blanket Discovery](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.348.4667&rep=rep1&type=pdf#page=137) [1] with the conditional mutual information part being replaced by a conditional test.
+PyImpetus is basically the **interIAMB** algorithm as provided in the paper, titled, [An Improved IAMB Algorithm for Markov Blanket Discovery](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.348.4667&rep=rep1&type=pdf#page=137) [1] with the conditional mutual information part being replaced by a **conditional test**.
 This test is as described in the paper, titled, [Testing Conditional Independence in Supervised Learning Algorithms](https://arxiv.org/abs/1901.09917) [2].

 ## How to install?
 ```pip install PyImpetus```